 While the US enacted the doctrine following the French invasion of Mexico in the 1860s, it was powerless to then force the French out of Mexico.
 But in other instances the US ignored European intervention, such as when the British reasserted their possession of the Falkland Islands.

-The real significance of the Monroe Doctrine came in the years before and after the Spanish-American war.
+The real significance of the Monroe Doctrine came in the years before and after the Spanish-American war and coincided with the rise of yellow journalism in the 1890s.
 It was around this period that the United States emerged on the world stage and exhibited imperialistic tendencies of its own.

 The original intentions of the doctrine were to protect American interests and ideals against the perceived wave of European monarchy and despotism.5